T. Anne Cleary International Dissertation Research Fellowship

 This fellowship program provides support for UI Ph.D. candidates to conduct dissertation research outside of North America, and is available to all disciplinary areas.
 The fellowship is named in honor of Professor T. Anne Cleary, former Associate Vice President for Academic Affairs and Professor in the College of Education, Division of Psychological and Quantitative Foundations.
 Dr. Cleary was strongly committed to the ideals of international education in its many forms.

 Awards of up to $5,000 per proposal will be made.
 Proposed budgets should be as specific as possible, with as much supporting information as possible.
 If appropriate, relevant approval documents from the Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) must be provided before travel begins and funding to awardees can be released.
+Students will also need to contact International Programs to clear travel plans in advance of departure.
 Be sure you start this process well-ahead of travel since international research can also require additional in-country approval.
 Please contact the IRB or IACUC for assistance as soon as possible.

 The T. Anne Cleary Fellowship is intended to support travel, subsistence, and/or research expenses.
 Tuition and fees are not covered by this award.